-Other assignments: Magnus Wiklander is also a board member of Liphax AB and substitute in the boards of Sventertainment AB and Apprope AB.
+Other assignments: Magnus Wiklander is also a board member of Liphax AB and subsitute in the boards of Sventertainment AB and Apprope AB.

 Previous assignments: In the past five years, Magnus Wiklander has been, but is no longer, a member of the board of directors of M Wiklander AB, as well as Chief Financial Officer of Widespace AB.

 Education: Holds a M.Sc. in Engineering Physics from Chalmers Institute of Technology, as well as a M.Sc. in Advanced Communication from Imperial College.

-Warrants: Magnus Wiklander holds 70,000 employee stock options (ESOP program, 2019), 103,213 warrants (warrant option program, 2020) and 80,000 warrants (warrant option program, 2021) in the company.
+Warrants: Magnus Wiklander holds 80,000 warrants (warrant option program, 2021) and 25 000 (warrant option program, 2022) in the company.